 If you have leftovers, you can loosely wrap it in aluminum foil and reheat it in a 350°F oven for about 10 to 15 minutes until the brie is runny again and the puff pastry is hot.

 Love Cheese?
 Try These Cheesy Recipes:

 Like this recipe?
 Pin it to your favorite board on Pinterest.Pin This

 - Preheat the oven to 400°F. Line a rimmed baking sheet with parchment paper.

 - Slice the chilled brie in half horizontally and spread 1/4 cup of the raspberry jam over one of the cut side of the brie.
 Place the other half on top of the brie, so that the rind is on top.

-- Place the puff pastry dough on the baking sheet.
+- Place the chilled puff pastry wrapped brie on the baking sheet.
 Brush with the egg wash.
-Bake for 30 to 40 minutes, let sit for 5 minutes, and serve hot.
+Bake for 30 to 40 minutes, until the puff pastry is golden brown, cooked thorugh and flaky.
+Let sit for 5 minutes, and serve hot.